abezr/devart.ai/.qoder/quests/task-name.md

 # devart.ai - The Autonomous DevOps Platform

 **A scalable, enterprise-ready control plane for orchestrating, supervising, and analyzing a team of specialized GenAI agents.
-It functions as a deeply integrated partner in the modern software development lifecycle, transforming AI from a simple tool into a collaborative, capability-aware team that can intelligently build, test, review, and deploy code.**
+It functions as a deeply integrated partner in the modern software development lifecycle, transforming AI from a simple tool into a collaborative team member that can build, test, review, and deploy code within a secure, high-performance, and intuitive environment.**

 ## 🏛️ Architecture